MinC Is Not Cygwin

 Install

 To install MinC you no longer have to copy it "by hand".
 You can now use the new installation wizard.
-Download the current version by clicking the link: minc-6.1.0.exe (20Mb).
+Download the current version by clicking the link: minc-6.1.0.exe (30Mb download, 100Mb on disk).

 After installation you will see a new icon called Console on your Desktop.
 This starts the MinC terminal.